judax/webvr/input_explainer.md

 If an input source can be tracked the `VRInputPose` will provide a `gripPoseMatrix` to indicate its position and orientation.
 This will be `null` if the input source isn't trackable or has temporarily lost tracking.
 The `gripPoseMatrix` is a transform into a space where if the user was holding a straight rod in their hand it would be aligned with the Y axis and the origin rests at their palm.
 This enables developers to properly render a virtual object held in the user's hand.
 For example, a sword would be positioned so that the blade points directly down the positive Y axis and the center of the handle is at the origin.

-If an input source has the capability to provide its own pointing ray, it may provide a `pointerPoseMatrix`.
-The pointing ray should follow platform guidelines if there are any, for example emerging from the tip of the controller at an angle allowing a comfortable range of motion.
-This represents a transform to be applied to a ray which points from the origin down the negative Z axis, and indicates where the input source is "pointing".
-In absence of platform guidance, the pointer ray should most likely point in the same direction as the user's index finger if it was outstretched while holding the controller.
-If a pointer ray cannot be determined because the source has lost tracking or the source does not have pointing capability, this will be `null`.
+An input source will also provide its own preferred pointing ray through `pointerPoseMatrix`:
+* For pointing-supported input sources, this will be a ray that represents the source's preferred targeting ray, pointing down the negative Z axis.
+The ray should follow platform-specific guidelines if there are any, for example emerging from the tip of the controller at an angle allowing a comfortable range of motion.
+In the absence of hardware-specific guidance, the pointer ray should most likely point in the same direction as the user's index finger if it was outstretched while holding the controller.
+If the source has lost tracking, this will be `null`.
+* For gaze-targeted input sources, this will be the user's head ray.
+* For Magic Window input sources, this will be the ray from the user's 2D pointer location projected into the scene.

 ### Gesture events
 Applications that want to work on the widest variety of platforms and devices will want to rely heavily on gesture events.
 Gesture events communicate semantically significant actions performed in VR/AR, such as making a selection.

 The exact inputs that trigger these events are controlled by the UA and dependent on the hardware that the user has.
 For example, to perform a "select" gesture on a variety of potential hardware:
-* On Daydream the user would click the controller touchpad.
+* On Daydream, the user would click the controller touchpad.
-* On HoloLens the user would performs a hand gesture.
+* On HoloLens, the user would perform a tap with their index finger or say the system "Select" keyword.
 * On a Vive controller, Oculus Touch or Windows MR controller, the user would pull the trigger.
 * On Cardboard the user would press the headsets button.